 The public school system in Barcelona is free, but parents will need to pay for books and materials, although uniforms are not required.

 It can be difficult for expat students to gain admission into certain public schools due to overcrowding, as well as the fact that in some areas a lottery system may be the only means of entrance.
 Expat parents will also have to fill out the necessary paperwork in either Catalan or Spanish.
-Alternatively, it may be a good idea to find an individual who can help with the process.
+Alternatively, it may be a good idea to find an individual, such as a gestor, who can help with the process.

 Semi-private schools in Barcelona

-Expats should be aware that these schools generally follow the Spanish curriculum and the primary teaching language will usually be Catalan.
+Expats should be aware that these schools generally follow the Spanish curriculum and the primary teaching language will typically be Catalan.

 International schools in Barcelona

-International schools in Barcelona are private schools that uphold the teaching language and curriculum of a foreign country, and generally provide an excellent standard of education.
+International schools in Barcelona are private schools that uphold the language of instruction and curriculum of a foreign country, and generally provide an excellent standard of education.

-It is common for space in these institutions to be limited, as demand is usually high and some schools admit students based on nationality quotas.
+It is common for space in these institutions to be limited, as demand is frequently high, and some schools admit students based on nationality quotas.

-International schools offer pupils the benefit of continuing with language instruction and a curriculum that should be familiar.
+International schools offer pupils the benefit of continuing with a language of instruction and curriculum that should be familiar.
 That said, all international schools have annual tuition fees, which can be rather pricey.
 It is best to consult schools individually to find out more about these costs.

 Special-needs education in Barcelona